-In3 CAP Security Solutions
+Security Solutions Center

 Standby Letters of Credit | Cash Surety Deposit | Other Types of Security |

-Product 1 – DIY SbLC | Product 2 – DIY Cash | Product 3 – Other DIY Solutions |
+| Product 1 – DIY SbLC | Product 2 – DIY Cash | Product 3 – Other DIY Solutions |

-Client facilitates a bank’s SbLC | Client arranges a Cash Surety Deposit of 25-35% of total funding | Client facilitates other Security |
+| Client facilitates a bank’s SbLC | Client arranges a Cash Surety Deposit of 25-35% of total funding | Client facilitates other Security |

 ![]() | ![]() | ![]() |

-Product 4 – DFY SbLC![]() | Product 5 – Ground Leasing![]() | Product 6 – Bespoke Security DFY![]() |
+| Product 4 – DFY SbLC or AvPN | Product 5 – DFY Cash | Product 6 – Bespoke Security DFY |

-Click any image above to know more | ||
+| Register Now | Click any image above to know more | All templates (MS Word) |

 First, important to know that for the DIY solutions (products 1-3, above), you do not need to bring either a Cash Surety Deposit or a bank-involved instrument for the full amount of funding you required.
-Substantial leverage can be applied.
+Substantial leverage can be (and usually is) applied.
 The exact amount of leverage you use has a direct influence on available terms and timing for the capital draws.
 See comparison chart to know more and decide.

 If none of these seem within reach, perhaps a “sponsor” would help?
-If so, you would be wise to check that In3’s interested in providing funding, perhaps requesting an Expression of Interest (EOI) through your Registered Affiliate, so you can approach prospective sponsors showing them you’ve actually checked.
-It often makes sense to involve a guarantee sponsor or third-party backer (individuals or companies with financial depth, often underperforming or distressed assets, thus with little or no free cash flow to make an incentive of extra cash and/or other benefits reasonably attractive) when developers cannot bring their own guarantee.
+If so, you would be wise to check that In3 is interested in providing funding, conditioned upon a verified Security Deposit, where you can request an Expression of Interest (EOI) through your Registered Affiliate once you have our interest in writing.
+Then you can approach prospective sponsors showing them you’ve actually checked.

-The main downside of SbLCs, as well as the other financial, bank-involved instruments, is that they’re more complex than cash surety.
-That complexity also provides greater comfort to those who are already familiar with such instruments, but some developers find that the learning curve is too steep to justify these incremental advantages.
 How complex is an SbLC, BG/PG, or AvPN?
 There are both banking rules as well as International Chamber of Commerce (ICC publications easily available) legal venue rules that attempt to balance the interests of both sending and receiving parties.
 You don’t have to be an expert in this area to use such an instrument, but sometimes outsourcing the task is your best move.
-Tips
+Tips | How it works (sample): Technical protocol for Standby Letter of Credit (SbLC) — download 1-page PDF

 How In3 CAP funding delivers exceptional value